Subito-it/PodBuilder/README.md

 #### `sync_podfile` command

 Updates the Application with all pods declared in the PodBuilder-Podfile file.
 This can come in handy when adding a new pod to the PodBuilder-Podfile file you don't won't to prebuild straight away.

+#### `info` command

+Outputs json-formatted information reflecting the current status of prebuilt pods.

+The output hash contains one key for each pod containing the following keys:

+- `framework_path`: the expected path for the prebuilt framework
+- `prebuilt_info`: some additional information about the the prebuilt framework, if it exists on disk
+- `prebuilt_info.version`: the version of the pod that produced the current prebuilt framework
+- `prebuilt_info.specs`: the specs of the pod that produced the current prebuilt framework (there might be multiple subspec that produce a single .framework)
+- `restore_version`: the current expected version for the pod
+- `podbuilder_name`: this is an internal name used by PodBuilder.
+It's equal to the pod name apart for subspec pods

+**Version format**

+`restore_version` and `prebuilt_info.version` are hashes containing the following keys:
+- `tag`: pods pinned to a specific tag of the CocoaPods official Specs
+- `repo`, `hash`: pods pointing to an external repo + commit
+- `repo`, `branch`: pods pointing to an external repo + branch
+- `repo`, `tag`: pods pointing to an external repo + tag

 # Configuration file